 Allah is the Arabic word for God, and Muslims believe in all the Prophets including Jesus, Moses, Abraham and others including Muhammad, peace be upon them.
-Halal (permissible) is a term designating any object or an action which is permissible to use or engage in, according to Islamic law.
+According to Islamic law, Halal (permissible) is a term designating any object or an action which is permissible to use or engage in.
 It is the opposite of haram (unlawful).
 The term is used to designate food seen as not permissible according to Islamic law.

 What is Halal?

 Halal is an Arabic word meaning lawful or permitted.
 In reference to food, it is the dietary standard, as prescribed in the Qur’an (the Muslim scripture).

 “He has forbidden you carrion, blood, the flesh of swine, and what was offered to other than God.
 But whoever is compelled by necessity—neither driven by desire nor excess—he commits no sin.
 God is Forgiving and Merciful.”
 (Quran Chapter 2; Verse 173).

 The opposite of halal is haram, which means unlawful or prohibited.
 Halal and haram are universal terms that apply to all facets of life.
 These terms are commonly used in relation to food products, meat products, cosmetics, personal care products, pharmaceuticals, food ingredients, and food contact materials.
 While many things are clearly halal or haram, there are some things which are not clear.
 Further information is needed to categorize them as halal or haram.
 Such items are often referred to as mashbooh, which means doubtful or questionable.